Department of Computer Science

 Bachelor of Arts in Computer Science (CSI)

-The Bachelor of Arts program in Computer Science can provide a liberal arts education with specific CS topics, or it can combine computer science with its applications into areas such as informatics, information science, cybersecurity, data science, business, scientific research, or creative arts.
+The Bachelor of Arts program in Computer Science can provide a liberal arts education with specific Computer Science topics, or it can combine computer science with its applications into areas such as informatics, information science, cybersecurity, data science, business, scientific research, or creative arts.
 Some course choices are provided in advanced requirements so the student can select between an emphasis on lower-level systems or abstract programming principles, or an emphasis on design and implementation of familiar kinds of computing applications.

 General Program B.A.: